Go inside the unsolved mystery of D.B. Cooper, the infamous skyjacker who may have been a paratrooper and ex-convict named Robert Rackstraw.

 In life, though, he often danced around the question of DB Cooper’s identity.
 Once, when he was asked on camera whether he was Cooper, Rackstraw didn’t outright deny it.
 Instead, he smiled and said, “I’m afraid of heights.”

-After reading about Robert Rackstraw and why some think he was DB Cooper, check out the five strangest unsolved mysteries in human history.
+After reading about the potential suspects behind who was DB Cooper, check out the five strangest unsolved mysteries in human history.
 Then, read up on the diamond heist that baffled the world.